 Wow!
 Return of old symptoms!
 Any remedy that brings back old symptoms is really doing some major house-cleaning; stay with it!
 This is part of Hering’s Law: “Healing Takes Place In Reverse Order”!
 So something really positive is taking place here.

 So, everybody take note: when a patient takes a remedy and they tell you, “Now I have this other thing!” be sure and ask, “Is this an old symptom you had before?”
 If it is, it may not need a remedy because it will probably resolve quickly on its own.
 Also, prepare your patients for the possibility that something they had before might come back and not to become demoralized if it does, and to be sure to let you know!
-Otherwise they’ll be running to the doctor for suppressive treatment!
+Otherwise they’ll be running to the doctor for antibiotics or Tylenol!